 VyprVPN is not the most expensive tool out there (although the Premium option is more expensive than the average), but we don’t appreciate that there’s no 2-year or 3-year plan.
 Even a 6-month plan would be nice.

-VyprVPN has user-friendly apps for most popular platforms, as well as some less popular ones.
+This VPN has user-friendly (if somewhat outdated) apps for most of the popular platforms, as well as some less popular ones.
 It will help you get past geo-blocking and watch Netflix.
-If you have some issue, their great support resources won’t leave you hanging.
+If you have some issue, their great support resources, live 24/7 chat included, won’t leave you hanging.